 The developing stage of every child is marked by a series of milestones—from their first words, to the first time they crawl and, ultimately, their first steps.
-These developmental milestones are, for physicians as well as parents, indications of whether a child is developing within a neurotypical frame or not.
+Autism toe walking is sometimes spotted during this key period of growth by parents as well as physicians.

 When infants enter the developmental phase of walking, some develop a pattern of walking on their toes—typically known as idiopathic toe walking.